 See our interactive map

-This report reflects the voices of nurses—it’s time for the rest of the world to listen.
+This new report reflects the voices of nurses—it’s time for the rest of the world to listen.

 Women make up 70% of the total health and social care workforce.
 In the nursing and midwifery profession, that percentage is even higher.
 Despite this, however, women hold only 25% of health system leadership roles.Addressing gender-related barriers to leadership in nursing is critical to ensuring universal access to quality health services and achieving Sustainable Development Goal 3.